 Connect Your iOS Device to FlashTrack and Start Recording

-One of the key features of FlashTrack DSP Microphone is its able to connect directly to a phone or tablet using a USB-C cable and record instantly while adding real time effects without a DAW.
+One of the key features of FlashTrack DSP Microphone is it’s able to connect directly to a phone or tablet using a USB-C cable and record instantly while adding real time effects without a DAW.
 Since mobile devices come from different manufacturers and have various connector types, we will guide you step-by-step through connecting and using FlashTrack.
+For a broader look at Cloudvocal’s recording products, see our recording product comparison.

 Different Compatibility for FlashTrack on Apple and Android Platforms